FreeClimbAPI/freeclimb-cli/docs/calls.md

   -T, --to=to                      Only show Calls to this phone number.

+  -a, --active=true|false          Set true to list active calls.
+Flag is defalted to false.

   -e, --endTime=endTime            Only show Calls that ended at or before this time, given as YYYY-MM- DD hh:mm:ss.

   -f, --from=from                  Only show Calls from this phone number.